 How Training Benefits Technology Change Management

 I want to think this is obvious, but just as it’s not fair to say IT applications are obvious, it’s also not fair to say training is obvious.
-Since communication can only do so much to tell people about upcoming changes and how they will affect employees, training is typically a necessary part of every IT project launch.
+Since communication can only do so much to inform people about upcoming changes and their impact on employees, training is typically a necessary part of every IT project launch.

 Some basic training can be included in communications, but it can only go so far.
-Things like how to log in, request access, and other basic steps of a new change are best left to communication.
-That’s because they’re simple enough for a graphic to go into an email or a simple job aid with a few steps.
+Things like how to log in, request access, and other basic steps associated with a new change are best left to clear communication.
+That’s because they’re simple enough to include a graphic in an email or a straightforward job aid with a few steps.

-But, when it comes to changing from one way of doing things to another, training is essential to making that adjustment and change.
+However, when it comes to transitioning from one way of doing things to another, training is essential for making that adjustment and change.
 When an organization launches new technology, making experts out of everyone is unnecessary.
-Still, giving employees the minimum knowledge they need to do their jobs is essential.
+Still, providing employees with the minimum knowledge they need to perform their jobs is essential.

-When training is done well, when employees have to use the new process or system, they’ll know how to use it effectively for their job.
+When training is done well, employees who must use the new process or system will know how to use it effectively in their jobs.
 That means they’re not experts, but they can do the most essential tasks for their job.

 When employees feel they can learn new software before being thrown in, the organization will benefit in several ways.

-2. When people feel comfortable in their jobs and well supported, they’ll be happier.
+- When people feel comfortable in their jobs and well-supported, they tend to be happier.

-3. People trained well will also be more efficient at their jobs because they’ll know how to do it better using all the tools IT gives them.
+- Well-trained people will also be more efficient in their jobs because they’ll know how to use all the tools IT provides them effectively.

-That means training directly affects change management and how successful that process is.
-Training will play a big role when change is managed properly for a tech project.
+That means training directly affects change management and the success of that process.
+Training will play a significant role in managing change effectively for a tech project.

-Every part of change management’s effect on technology change is positively impacted by good training.
+Every part of change management’s effect on technological change is positively impacted by good training.

 Almost every statistic for how change management benefits an organization applies directly to how training benefits change management and the organization.
-One of the biggest effects training has on change management is that it will increase the adoption and usage of IT systems.
+One of the most significant effects of training on change management is that it increases the adoption and usage of IT systems.

 Training Improves the Success of Technology & Change Management